 “When it’s time to propose, emotions are riding high,” Blum says.
 “You want it to be a moment you and your future spouse remember for all of the right reasons.”
 Here are the five things you can’t forget when crafting an unforgettable proposal.

 Think It Through

-“Before you write anything down, really think about what you want to say,” says Blum.
+“Before you write anything down, really think about what you want to say,” Blum says.
 Take a trip down memory lane, reflecting on your relationship and your love story.
 “Remember how you met and fell in love, and relive your happiest memories.
 Pinpoint the things that really make your relationship work,” she says.
 “Ask yourself what you love and respect most about your partner, and how your lives together have evolved.”
-Use these memories and characteristics to jumpstart the writing process.
+Use these memories and characteristics to jump-start the writing process.

 Build Up to It

-“No matter how much you practice in advance, it’s hard to prepare for the emotions of the day,” says Blum.
+“No matter how much you practice in advance, it’s hard to prepare for the emotions of the day,” Blum says.
 “If you’re overcome with emotions, just roll with it.
 You can’t go wrong with speaking from the heart, and showing your vulnerability will make the moment even more beautiful.”

 There are a few proposal traditions that are worth considering.
 “Has your partner ever mentioned wanting you to ask for his or her hand in marriage?
-If so, make sure you do it!” says Blum.
-“And when the time comes, get down on one knee, with the ring box in your hand, and actually say ‘Will you marry me?’ followed by your intended’s name!”
+If so, make sure you do it,” Blum says.
+“And when the time comes, get down on one knee, with the ring box in your hand, and actually say ‘Will you marry me?’ followed by your intended’s name.”